utmstack/Documentation/Installation/README.md

   If you have chosen the Federated architecture in Step 1, follow the instructions in the  **<a href="./FederationServiceInstallation">Federated Server Installation Guide</a>** after ensuring your system meets the recommended specifications mentioned in the **<a href="SystemRequirements">Federated Service Requirements</a>** page.
   <br>

-1. **Setting up the Servers**: The server is the central component of the UTMStack architecture, responsible for managing and coordinating all other UTMStack components and services.
+1. **Setting up the Master Servers**: The master server is the central component of the UTMStack architecture, responsible for managing and coordinating all other UTMStack components and services.

-   To set up the server, you need to create a virtual machine (VM) or physical machine that will host the UTMStack software.
-The VM should have a requirements of **8 cores**, **16 GB of RAM** and **256 GB of disk storage** for each **50 devices**.
+    To set up the master server, you need to create a virtual machine (VM) or physical machine that will host the UTMStack software.
+The VM should have a requirements of **4 cores**, **8 GB of RAM** and **256 GB of disk storage** for each **50 devices**.
 (Assuming you will retain 30 days of live logs).
 Once the VM is created, it needs to be configured with the operating system **Ubuntu Server 22.04 LTS**.

    *** Integration Requirements *** : To ensure optimal system performance, certain additional requirements beyond the minimums must be considered.
 Each integration being introduced should reserve at least 1GB of space.
 This reservation is crucial to ensure proper data storage and efficient system operation as a whole.

    *** Logging Volume Considerations ***: Furthermore, it's important to take into account the volume of logs generated and processed within 10-minute intervals.
 If this volume exceeds 1GB within any time interval, immediate communication with the support team is required.
 This communication is essential to ensure system stability and performance, as well as to address any potential issues related to log management.

-    <br>For detailed instructions on setting up the servers, please refer to the **<a href="./MasterServerInstallation">UTMSTACK Server Setup Guide</a>** in the UTMStack documentation.
+    <br>For detailed instructions on setting up the master servers, please refer to the **<a href="./MasterServerInstallation">Master Server Setup Guide</a>** in the UTMStack documentation.
     <br>